This post contains affiliate links. Please see our disclosure policy.

 Continue to move laterally across the ladder while focusing on quick footwork and stable hip movement.
 Repeat this pattern on the other side.

-This is one of our favorite agility ladder drills.
-Begin by starting on one side of the ladder (doesn’t matter which side because you will do both sides), but for our sake, we are going to start on the right side.
+This is one of my favorite agility ladder drills!
+For this Cross-Overs ladder drill, begin by starting on one side of the ladder (doesn’t matter which side because you will do both sides), but for our sake, we are going to start on the right side.

 Take a lateral step into the first square with the left foot, then immediately follow with the right foot.